alces/essentia-et-accidentia/articles/drafts/nexus_who_has_privilege.md

 ---
 ![](http://uploads6.wikiart.org/images/gustave-dore/don-quixote-22.jpg)

-If you use [Sonatype Nexus™](http://www.sonatype.com/nexus/try-compare-buy/free-downloads) in order to store your build artefacts and have quite a few repositories, roles, and users configured in it, you likely have already become disillusioned about its web interface.
+If you use [Sonatype Nexus™](http://www.sonatype.com/nexus/try-compare-buy/free-downloads) in order to store your build artifacts and have quite a few repositories, roles, and users configured in it, you likely have already become disillusioned about its web interface.
 For example, it's not difficult to see a list of the roles a given user has, but there's no way to see a list of the users having a given role.
 In this article, we're going to write a Python script parsing Nexus XML configuration file and printing out a list of the users and roles having a given privilege (**privilege** in the Nexus' jargon is the permission to do something with the artifacts stored in the certain repository.)

-Nexus stores its data about users' and groups' rights in a file named `security.xml` and placed in `${nexus-work}/conf` directory.
+Nexus stores its data about the users' and groups' rights in a file named `security.xml` and placed in `${nexus-work}/conf` directory.
 Figuring out what **nexus-work** is equal to in your particular case is a bit tricky, so let's consider its possible values for the different kinds of Nexus setup:

 * If you run Nexus atop its built-in Jetty application server, **nexus-work** by default is `${bundleBasedir}/../sonatype-work/nexus` (where `bundleBasedir` is the directory you've unzipped Nexus distribution archive into), and can be changed by assigning `nexus-work` property in `${bundleBasedir}/conf/nexus.properties` file to a desired value.

-* In the case of Nexus installed as a WAR file atop an application server such as Tomcat or Glassfish, **nexus-work** will be `${user.home}/sonatype-work/nexus` by default (where **user.home** is the home directory of the user the application server is running on behalf of.)
-In order to change this value, look for `nexus.properties` file in `WEB-INF/classes` subdirectory inside the directory in which your application server has unrolled Nexus WAR file.
+* In the case of Nexus installed as a WAR file atop an application server of your choice (such as Tomcat or Glassfish), **nexus-work** will be `${user.home}/sonatype-work/nexus` by default (where **user.home** is the home directory of the user the application server is running on behalf of.)
+In order to change this value, look for `nexus.properties` file in `WEB-INF/classes` subdirectory inside the directory your application server has unrolled Nexus WAR file into.

 So, let's say, we've already learnt where our `security.xml` file is, and I'll reference the path to it simply as **xmlPath**.
 Also, the name of the privilege we're going to investigate about will be metioned as **privName**.
 The first thing we've to do is to parse the XML file into an Element Tree: